joeyklee/quant-humanists-2018/WEEK_04.md

 You will have 2 weeks to complete this assignment. **NOTE: PRESIDENT’S DAY IS OBSERVED NEXT WEEK - NO CLASS ON 19 FEB 2018**

 ### Quant Self Service
-- **About**:  Develop a service concept around your own personal data.
-You might consider designing or imagining new ways of tracking your data, visualizing or providing feedback to yourself, or changing your behavior.
-Consider integrating some current or emerging technologies that might make your service something possible now or in the near future.
-Also consider community based or less technical approaches to build out your service concept.
+- **About**:
+-  Develop a *mini* service concept around your own personal data.
+You will:
+    - Go through the process of and document creating persona, creating an empathy map, mapping your user journey (experience), sketching your service blueprint, and creating evidence of some of your service touchpoints.
+    - State clearly (if possible) the opportunities you've identified based on your research and exercises and follow them through to make a convincing and thoughtful collection of experiences in your service.
+    - make tangible some of your service touchpoints (for example paper prototypes, simple sketches, photographs/video).
 It is encouraged to prototype an aspect of your service or a video showcasing a scenario in which your service might operate to help make your idea more tangible.

+You might consider:
+    - designing or imagining new ways of tracking your data, visualizing or providing feedback to yourself, or changing your behavior.
+    - integrating some current or emerging technologies that might make your service something possible now or in the near future.
+    - organizing community based or less technical approaches to build out your service concept.
+    - doing some user testing (e.g. testing aspects of your proposed service on yourself) to identify what might actually work.

 - **Submission**: Submit documentation of your quant self service - including images, graphics, text descriptions, etc - as a Github Gist/blog post link as a [`comment in its respective github issue` in the quant-humanists-2018 repository](https://github.com/joeyklee/quant-humanists-2018/issues).
 See NOTE below.
+- You will present your concept next class, convince us!

 ### Blog Post: Reflection